FusionAuth/fusionauth-site/site/_posts/2021-11-08-how-to-authenticate-your-react-app.md

 - "express", so that you can use the Express package.
 - "express-session", so that you can save data in a server-side session.
 - "request", so that you can format HTTP requests in an organized fashion
-- "crypto", so that you can encode a random string to use in CSRF protection
+- "crypto", so that you can encode a random string to use for CSRF protection

 Your completed `package.json` should look like this: